PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docshtml/_sources/workbook.rst.txt

 These uncertainties determine the size of the area, the *latitude-longitude-box*, around the VeRa sounding location at the time of the VMC image observation: the corners of the box are calculated by taking the zonal and meridional wind speeds plus or minus their standard deviations, and calculate where the VeRa location would be advected to in those cases over the time difference between the VMC image and the VeRa acquisition.
 The larger the time span, the larger the uncertainty and thus the *latitude-longitude-box*.

-I create the method :py:meth:`~.getWindAdvectedBox` to calculate this *latitude-longitude-box* for a given VMC image.
+I create the method `VMCTools.getWindAdvectedBox <https://venustools.readthedocs.io/en/latest/vmctools.html#VMCTools.VMCTools.getWindAdvectedBox>`_ to calculate this *latitude-longitude-box* for a given VMC image.
 This method is called in the script :file:`./scripts/VMCImagesEvaluate.py`.

 Running this scripts has two iterations.
 During the first iteration, I create to process all the images and create plots of each image with the position of the VeRa sounding indicated with a **X** and a box indicating the wind advected area of that location at the time of the VMC image in question.